 Public charge points can be found on the street and in key destinations such as shopping areas.
-You will usually need your own charging cable to use public charge points, although rapid charge points have the cable built in.

 We're investing £18m and working with the boroughs and other organisations to provide the rapid charging points London needs.
 Sites are on arterial roads we own and maintain, borough roads, car parks and on private land, including Heathrow Airport and multiple Shell service stations.